 Phone: (865).588.1199 or Email: email@example.com

-Don Williams, MA, LPC, is a Jungian psychoanalyst practicing in Boulder, CO.
+Don Williams, MA is a Jungian psychoanalyst practicing in Boulder, CO.
 He is a Training Analyst with the Inter-Regional Society of Jungian Analysts (IRSJA) and serves as a co-director of the Boulder seminar’s training program.
 Don served on the IRSJA Training Committee for 8 years and as Vice-President of that organization for 4 years.
 Don completed his training at the C.G.
 Jung Institute-Zurich in 1975.
 Prior to Jungian training, he pursued his parallel interests in psychology and literature by working in psychiatric hospitals (Raleigh, Durham, Detroit, and San Francisco) while studying literature at Duke University (B.A.) and Wayne State University (M.A.).
-Don is the author of numerous published articles on film, psychology, and analytic theory, including the chapter “The Piano: From Constriction to Connection” in The Soul of Popular Culture.
-Most of these articles are available at a website (www.cgjungpage.org) that he began in 1995 in order to make Jungian resources more available to the public.
+Don is the author of numerous published articles on film, psychology, and analytic theory, including the chapter “The Piano: From Constriction to Connection” in The Soul of Popular Culture and Border Crossings: A psychological perspective on Carlos Castaneda’s path of Knowledge.
+Most of Don’s articles are available at a website (www.cgjungpage.org) that he began in 1995 in order to make Jungian resources more available to the public.
 Don gave the site to the C.G.
 Jung Center of Houston where it is still maintained under the cgjungpage.org domain.
-He managed the IAAP.org for the International Association for Analytical Psychology but is reserving more time now for private practice, writing and teaching.
+He managed the IAAP.org for the International Association for Analytical Psychology but is reserving more time now for consultation, writing and teaching.

 Phone: 303-918-5136 Email: firstname.lastname@example.org Office address: 2500 30th Street, Suite 208, Boulder, CO 80301